verrazzano/docs/content/en/docs/setup/private-registry/private-registry.md

 A private Docker registry is called an [insecure registry](https://docs.docker.com/registry/insecure/) when it is configured for access using a self-signed certificate or over an unencrypted HTTP connection.
 Depending on the platform, there could be some additional configuration required for installing Verrazzano with an insecure registry.

-For example, for the [Oracle Cloud Native Environment platform]({{< relref "/docs/setup/platforms/OLCNE/OLCNE.md" >}}), the insecure registries must be configured in `/etc/containers/registries.conf` as follows on the worker nodes:
+For example, for the [Oracle Cloud Native Environment platform]({{< relref "/docs/setup/platforms/OLCNE/OLCNE.md" >}}), insecure registries must be configured in `/etc/containers/registries.conf` as follows on the worker nodes:
  ```
  [registries]
     [registries.insecure]